schmich/sfs/README.md

 A go-based static file web server for serving files from a directory on macOS, Windows, or Linux.

-Intended as a lightweight development tool for viewing static sites, e.g. documentation, blogs, diagnostic reports, HTML mockups, and early prototypes.
+Intended as a lightweight development tool for viewing static sites, e.g. documentation, blogs, diagnostic reports, HTML mockups, and prototypes.

 ## Install